VishnuKMi/PresalePortal/README.md

 This project demonstrates a NFT marketplace for whitelisted users to claim their NFTs.

+NOTE: Inorder to whitelist during presale period, you need to be whitelisted🤝 Get yourself whitelisted <a href="https://whitelist-warden.vercel.app/">here</a> Or check repo <a href="https://github.com/VishnuKMi/WhitelistWarden">repo</a>

 Try running some of the following tasks:

 ```shell